• Skip to primary navigation

 If you don’t have cabbage on hand or don’t feel like quick-pickling, substitute your favorite sauerkraut for the pickled cabbage.

-If you make these Pickled Cabbage Quinoa Bowls with Pea Pesto, I want to see!
+If you make this Pickled Cabbage Quinoa Bowls recipe, let me know!

 Love this post and want more?
 Go to my homepage and subscribe to get updates delivered right to your inbox!